Industrial Deafness Claim: How To Show Your Employer Is Legally Responsible To Pay You Compensation

 Can you still claim if you were provided with hearing protection, but didn’t always use it?

 In most cases the answer to this question is “yes” – especially if your supervisor knew that some employees did not use the ear protection.

 You now know what industrial deafness is, the duties on your employer to ensure that the noise levels at work will not cause hearing damage and how to show your employer is legally responsible for your compensation claim.

-Click industrial dermatitis and other occupational injury to learn about the other common types of occupational disease – what they are and how to prove your employer’s legal responsibility for each.
+See our industrial dermatitis and occupational disease article – to learn about the other common types of occupational disease – what they are and how to prove your employer’s legal responsibility for each.

-We offer a number of free online specialist solicitor help / telephone assistance options – including discussing your own potential industrial deafness claim, asking a question or having your claim assessed.
+We offer a number of free online specialist solicitor help / telephone assistance options – including having our specialist solicitors call you back to discuss your own potential industrial deafness claim, asking a question or having your claim assessed online.